 - Painting from nature is not copying the object; it is realizing sensations.

-* Paul Cézanne, source of his artist quotes with information on his paintings, art, technique & life facts: ‘What I know or have seen of his life’, in “Cézanne, – a Memoir with Conversations” (1897 – 1906) by Joachim Gasquet, Thames and Hudson, London 1991 p.
-46 (painter of Aix en Provence, famous for his Mont Victoire paintings and from Estaque; Cezanne broke Impressionism + prepared Cubism; more biography facts at the bottom)
+* quote on Nature and representation, from ‘What I know or have seen of his life’, in “Cezanne, – a Memoir with Conversations” (1897 – 1906) by Joachim Gasquet, Thames and Hudson, London 1991 p.
+46

-- Yes, a bunch of carrots, observed directly, painted simply in the personal way one sees it, worth more than the Ecole’s (Classic art school, ed.) everlasting slices of buttered bread, that tobacco-juice painting, slavishly done by the book?
+– Yes, a bunch of carrots, observed directly, painted simply in the personal way one sees it, worth more than the Ecole’s (French Classical Art Academy, ed.) everlasting slices of buttered bread, that tobacco-juice painting, slavishly done by the book?
 The day is coming when a single original carrot will give birth to a revolution.

 - Here you are, put this somewhere, on your worktable.
 You must always have this before your eyes… …It’s a new order of painting.
 Our Renaissance starts here… …There’s a pictorial truth in things.
 This rose and this white lead us to it by a path hitherto unknown to our sensibility.. (talking about a black white photo of the painting ‘Olypmpia’ of Édouard Manet, fh)

-* Paul Cézanne, source of his artist quotes with information on his paintings, art, technique & life facts: ‘What I know or have seen of his life’, in “Cézanne, – a Memoir with Conversations” (1897 – 1906) by Joachim Gasquet, Thames and Hudson, London 1991 p.
-71 (painter of Aix en Provence, famous for his Mont Victoire paintings and from Estaque; Cezanne broke Impressionism + prepared Cubism; more biography facts at the bottom)
+* Cezanne’s artist quote from: ‘What I know or have seen of his life’, in “Cezanne, – a Memoir with Conversations” (1897 – 1906) by Joachim Gasquet, Thames and Hudson, London 1991 p.
+71 (painter of Aix en Provence, famous for his Mont Victoire paintings and from Estaque; he broke Impressionism + prepared Cubism; more biography facts at the bottom)

 - See how the light tenderly love the apricots, it takes them over completely, enters into their pulp, light them from all sides!
 But it is miserly with the peaches and light only one side of them.